 “I appeal to any white man to say if he ever entered Logan’s cabin hungry and he gave him not meat; if he ever came cold and naked he clothed him not.
 During the course of the last long and bloody war, Logan remained idle in his cabin, an advocate for peace.
 Such was my love for the whites that my countrymen pointed as I passed and said, ‘Logan is a friend of the white man.’
 I had even thought to have lived with you but for the injuries of one man.
 Colonel Cresap, the last spring, in cold blood and unprovoked, murdered all the relatives of Logan, not even sparing his wives and children.
 There runs not a drop of my blood in the veins of any living creature.

 “This calls on me for revenge, I have sought it; I have killed many; I have grown glutted by my vengeance.
 For my country I rejoice at the beams of peace; but do not harbor any thought that mine is the joy of fear.
 Logan never felt fear.
 He will not turn his heel to save his life.
 Who is there to mourn for Logan?
 Not one.”

 Cresap was later found innocent of the murders and Logan continued his raids on the frontier throughout the American Revolution.
 In 1780, Logan was murdered by another Indian (possibly his nephew) near Detroit.
 The once mighty Mingo leader died a bitter man due to his tragic personal losses and because he was unable to stop the whites from taking Indian lands.

 Ki-Yi-Waugh-Woop!
 Wahoo baseball!

 Alright, make sure to check out the conversation at Uni Watch.
-We’ll post some highlights here later.
+I’ll post some highlights here later.
 Hope everyone has a decent Tuesday.